NTUOSC/ntu-geocaching-server/README.md

 - **Master Key**: The master key is used to identify the system manager.
 The key should be encrypted using SHA1, named **MASTER_KEY_SHA1** located in environment variables.

+- **Goal**: An integer greater than 0 should be set in environment variables named **REDEEM_REQ** to determine how many endpoint should user visit before redeeming a prize.

 ## Usage

 - **Add / Update an endpoint**: To add an endpoint, or update it's key